 Jamie Brown, BA, CCAPP registered CADC-I

 Jamie Brown is no stranger to the Options for Recovery Family.
 In 2011, while pursuing her Bachelors in Human Services from California State University, Dominguez Hills, she had the wonderful opportunity to intern at the agency.
 After acquiring her degree, she went on to have a successful career working with adults who have special needs.
-This year, she returned to the agency as our Childcare Coordinator.
-She brings a wealth of knowledge in management, developmental needs assessments and class and class facilitation.
+She returned to the agency as our Childcare Coordinator and is now a Counselor/Educator where she brings a wealth of knowledge in management, developmental needs assessments and class and class facilitation.
 She enjoys hiking, spending time with her family and helping others in need.

 Lead Child Care Specialist